paser-group/MLForensics/task1.2.md

 ### Category-1.1: Data loading

-Candidate code elements:
+#### Section-1.1.a

 > The following code elements can be extracted using the `https://github.com/paser-group/MLForensics/blob/190f2e23b305618b5dc38095973450b98ccd5858/FAME-ML/py_parser.py#L17` .
-First get the class name, then the attribute method name, then check arguments ... if the class name matches and the attribute method name matches, and no. of function arguments is greater than 0, then flag as a detection
+First get the class name, then the attribute method name, then check arguments ... if the class name matches and the attribute method name matches, and no. of function arguments is greater than 0, then flag as a detection .
+Write a separate method in https://github.com/paser-group/MLForensics/blob/farzana/FAME-ML/lint_engine.py for detection

 - torch.load(data.load_model_dir)
 - data.load(data.dset_dir)